ideacrew/ea_enterprise/README.md

 - why the shell inside the container doesn't respond to the arrows or any other shell nicety? (usually, this happens when using the docker UI) it's because it's executing /bin/sh, you can execute /bin/bash as soon as the terminal is open

+## TODO

+- fix/add the nginx in front of the services that has them on production